oer-bookr/ui-jeremiah-tenbrink/README.md

 ---
 The site is fully responsive and the links in the nav bar take the user to different points on the page.
-The signup and login links in the nav bar are linked to a demo of the actuall project.
+The signup and login links in the nav bar are linked to a demo of the actual project.
 Not the landing page.

 At smaller screen sizes the nav bar will turn into a full page nav bar once the menu button is clicked.
 Click the x to close the full page nav bar.